sureshvenkatesan/jf-transfer-migration-helper-scripts/check-access-sync/access-sync-readme.md

 ```

-There are some more steps to encrypt the `access.bootstrap_after_domain_change.json` and rename to `access.bootstrap.json` as  mentioned in the document, so that the PE team can use it.
+There are some more steps to encrypt the `access.bootstrap_after_domain_change.json` and rename to `access.bootstrap.json` as  mentioned in the [Access import/export](https://docs.google.com/document/d/1n6F1nfCfwJPlR2FlGXeqWTwYFabAZMHiKjRnpPnQ6wk/edit#heading=h.35mueprt0t2o) document, so that the PE team can use it.

 ---